-In the newly-open space, the wall behind the range serves as the anchor for the room, highlighted with graphic art tile in a white tile backdrop.
+In the newly open space, the wall behind the range serves as the anchor for the room, highlighted with graphic art tile in a white tile backdrop.
 The two-tone cabinetry — accented with bronze hardware — helps break up the envelope of white walls and ceiling.
-A large island offers a great spot for food preparation and casual seating adjacent to the dining room, complete with wood burning fireplace.
+A large island offers a great spot for food preparation and casual seating adjacent to the dining room, complete with a wood-burning fireplace.

 In the bedroom, headroom clearance was also a problem.
 So, we added an accent wall cutting into the space, pushing the head of the bed into the area with higher clearance.
 The accent wall functions aesthetically in the same way as the head of a bed would, were it be a piece of furniture: anchoring the head of the bed in the room.

 Custom built-in casework in the other low-ceiling-areas of the room helps anchor the roof and provide much-needed, useful storage.
 The large window in the room also functions as a Juliette balcony: the lower panel of the glass stays put like a railing, while the upper panel slides down.
 Open rafters and metal collar ties reflect the architecture in the kitchen, tying the whole home together with a shared architectural language.